tadtaxiadvertising/free-interpreters-os/docs/BUSINESS_LOGIC.md

 3. **Evaluación (Roleplay)**: Candidate takes the language/interpretation test.
 4. **Rechazado** OR **Contratado**: Based on `resultRoleplay` and background checks.
 5. *(System Action)*: If `Contratado`, an automated trigger creates a record in the `interpreters` table and provisions their external ID.

+## 4. RBAC & Vault Logic (Control de Acceso)

+The platform enforces strict role separation using NextAuth/Auth.js with a unified `RbacUser` schema.

+1. **Admin (ADMIN)**: Has unrestricted access.
+Can view all interpreters, payroll, and moderate Vault accounts.
+2. **Account Holder (HOLDER)**: Owns Vault accounts containing external platform credentials.
+Holders can securely assign their Vault accounts to specific Interpreters without revealing the underlying passwords (via encrypted transmission and secure proxying, currently in progress).
+3. **Interpreter (INTERPRETER)**: Can only view their own performance metrics, shift schedules, and the specific Vault accounts assigned to them.
+They use the portal strictly for their daily operational needs.